rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - In the `main` method, you can create instances of `Circle` and `Rectangle` and call their `getArea()` methods.
 The appropriate implementation is used based on the actual object type.

 ---
-## Q. What is method overloading vs. method overriding?
+## 94. What is method overloading vs. method overriding?
 In Java, **method overloading** and **method overriding** are two key concepts that fall under **polymorphism**— a core principle of Object-Oriented Programming (OOP).
 While both involve defining methods with the same name, their behavior and purpose are quite different.

 #### Method Overloading (Compile-Time Polymorphism)